NSAPH-Data-Processing/harmonization-cms/README.md

    ```

 ## Usage
+Step 1:
-edit the .sbatch script to select the years you want to cover, and the tables you want to create.
+- Edit the .sbatch script to select the years you want to cover, and the tables you want to create.
 Make sure to edit the sbatch array value (It should be = # of tables * # of years)

 ```bash
 python sbatch harmonize.sbatch
 ```
 Be mindful that each HPC clusters has a different configuration and the .sbatch files might need to be modified accordingly.

-Step 4: Review the Output
+Step 2: Review the Output
 - The output of the processing script will be saved in the output/ directory.
 Across all years, parquet files generated (for each table type - mbsf_d, ps, ip) should contain the same variables, of the same data type, and same data structure/coding.